 - Continue until all plates of food are eaten

-德国赛车Is your dog not eating because they have always been fed dry, ultra-processed food (UPF)?
-They may not recognise their raw meal as food.
-Some dogs find it hard to comprehend new food.
+Is your dog not eating because they have always been fed dry, ultra-processed food (UPF)?
+And are familiar with a crunch in their meal.

 Dog not eating - The reasons